karubits/karubits.gitpages.io/_posts/2022-09-01-Linux-Storage-Notes.md

 > If you see the follow: \
-"Example Error - NVMe status: INVALID_FORMAT: The LBA Format specified is not supported.
-This may be due to various conditions(0x410a)" \
+NVMe status: INVALID_FORMAT: The LBA Format specified is not supported.
+This may be due to various conditions(0x410a) \
 Put the PC to sleep/suspend and wake it backup and rerun the command.
 {: .prompt-tip }